-The Annual Meeting of Shareholders (the "Annual Meeting") of UTAH MEDICAL PRODUCTS, INC. (the "Company" or "UTMD"), will be held at the corporate offices of the Company, 7043 South 300 West, Midvale, Utah, on May 15, 2009, at 12:00 noon, local time, for the following purposes:
+The Annual Meeting of Shareholders (the "Annual Meeting") of UTAH MEDICAL PRODUCTS, INC. (the "Company" or "UTMD"), will be held at the corporate offices of the Company, 7043 South 300 West, Midvale, Utah, on May 6, 2011, at 12:00 noon, local time, for the following purposes:

-- (1) To elect two directors to serve for terms expiring at the 2012 Annual Meeting and until successors are elected and qualified; - (2) To transact such other business as may properly come before the Annual Meeting.
+- (1) To elect two directors to serve terms expiring at the 2014 Annual Meeting and until successors are elected and qualified; - (2) To ratify the selection of Jones Simkins, P.C. as the Company's independent public accounting firm for the year ending December 31, 2011; - (3) To hold an advisory vote on the Company's executive compensation program; - (4) To hold an advisory vote on the frequency of future votes on executive compensation; and - (5) To transact such other business as may properly come before the Annual Meeting.

-UTMD's Board of Directors recommends a vote "FOR" the nominated directors, whose backgrounds are described in the accompanying Proxy Statement, and for the other proposal.
+UTMD's Board of Directors recommends a vote "FOR" the nominated directors, whose backgrounds are described in the accompanying Proxy Statement, "Every Year" on the frequency of future votes on executive compensation, and "FOR" the other proposals.

-Only shareholders of record at the close of business on March 13, 2009 (the "Record Date"), are entitled to notice of and to vote at the Annual Meeting.
+Only shareholders of record at the close of business on March 4, 2011 (the "Record Date"), are entitled to notice of and to vote at the Annual Meeting.

-This Proxy Statement and form of proxy are being first furnished to shareholders of the Company on approximately April 1, 2009.
+This Proxy Statement and form of proxy are being first furnished to shareholders of the Company on approximately April 6, 2011.